syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 Step 6: Verify that the application is running properly by accessing the **Web View** -> **Preview on port 8080**.
 ![Verify the application is running properly](GCP_Images/Web-View-WordtoPDF.png)

-Step 7: Run **sample** in the browser.
+Step 7: Now you can see sample output in preview page.
 ![Run sample in browser](GCP_Images/Ensure-sample-WordtoPDF.png)

-Step 8: Press **Ctrl+C** to close the preview page and return to the terminal.
+Step 8: Close the preview page and return to the terminal then press **Ctrl+C** for which will typically stop the process.

-## Publishing the Application to GCP
+## Publishing the Application to Google App Engine

-Step 1: Run the following command in Cloud Shell to publish the application.
+Step 1: Run the following command in **Cloud Shell** to publish the application.

 {% tabs %}
 {% highlight CLI %}